How to become a judge, how much do they charge and how are judges appointed?

 Judicial examination

-After successfully passing the exam, you can apply for the selection procedure for the position of judge.
-The selection process is very competitive and includes not only tests but also interviews where all those who want to become a judge must demonstrate their knowledge and skills.
+Once you have successfully passed the exam, you can apply for a judicial selection procedure.
+The selection process is very competitive and involves not only tests but also interviews where all those who want to become a judge have to demonstrate their knowledge and skills.
 These procedures take place in the regional courts.

 Appointment of judges

-The President of the Czech Republic appoints those who succeed in the selection procedure as judges.
+The President of the Czech Republic appoints the successful candidate as a judge.
 He does so on the proposal of the Minister of Justice.
 This is where the real career of judges begins, as they are tasked with protecting justice.
 Appointment as a judge is a great honour and brings with it not only responsibility but also prestige.
 Judges are appointed to their office without time limit and are bound only by the law when making decisions.

 The judicial exam is very demanding, includes several rounds in front of a five-member jury and requires intensive preparation.
 Passing it is a major milestone on the road to becoming a judge.